-One of our students, who’s one of the first to leave New York to get a PM job at SF, he’s currently interviewing for Facebook.
+One of our members, who’s one of the first to leave New York to get a PM job at SF, he’s currently interviewing for Facebook.
 I told him, if you really want to get a product manager job at Facebook, the first thing you’ve got to do is get the interview.
 Go out there and network with Facebook recruiters, and network with them consistently for like a year, because most of the people are going after the product managers, but the product managers aren’t responsible for recruiting, the recruiters are.
 He’s in the final round right now with Facebook.
 I’m very very excited to see what we can do for him.
-The reason why you want to develop a relationship with the recruiters is because they’re the ones that control all the resume flow anyways.
+The reason why you want to develop a relationship with the recruiters is that they’re the ones that control all the resume flow anyways.

 So think about the problem in terms of the people that are actually responsible for making a decision on the problem, and how they would feel about it.
-Ask yourself, “Am I coming at this problem from a place of emotion, or a place of logic?”
+Ask yourself, “Am I coming at this problem from a place of emotion or a place of logic?”
 “Am I coming up to this situation from a place of I’m providing value, or I’m trying to solve my own need?”

 Good product managers are constantly thinking about what kind of value their product is offering in the marketplace, and how to prove that value for the people that are buying into their product.

 Bad product managers focus on putting out fires and solving more technical problems.